 We are not the only ones who are amazed that 50 years after President John F. Kennedy signed the Equal Pay Act, the gender pay gap stands at 77 cents.

 In this piece, we introduced our new National Student Advisory Council, and our readers were just as excited as we were about these amazing college women.

 While the pay gap affects all women, it doesn’t affect them all equally.
 Once you break down the numbers by race and ethnicity, the gap becomes even more shocking.

 To professional women, the term “mentoring” can be as ubiquitous and meaningless a buzzword as “networking.”
 That is why three solid tips from an expert were such a relief for our audience.

-After sharing her own heartbreaking experience with pay discrimination, AAUW Political Media Coordinator Liz Owens told the stories of 10 more women who have struggled with and battled against the gender pay gap.
+After sharing her own heartbreaking experience with pay discrimination, AAUW Political Media Manager Liz Owens told the stories of 10 more women who have struggled with and battled against the gender pay gap.

 When a Miss USA contestant was asked about equal pay this summer, she stumbled and the Internet went crazy.
 Well, we think the Internet got it wrong.
 Check out our analysis of the pageant.